Much like a beautiful rose bed or a thriving vegetable garden, a well-kept lawn can be a great source of pride for many homeowners.

 3. Clear weeds and debris

 The first step to lawn preparation is to get rid of any old lawn, weed and debris that may affect the new turf job.
-We recommend using a rake and a mini excavator or bobcat, which you can hire for a reasonable price without compromising the quality of your job.
+We recommend using a rake and a 1 tonne excavator or bobcat loader, which you can hire for a reasonable price without compromising the quality of your job.

 Weeds, rocks and debris can be removed easily from your soil with a rake and herbicide and is an important step to ensure all weeds are completely dead and don’t re-shoot through the new turf.

-The removal of old turf is most effectively done using a mini excavator or bobcat, which can be operated as DIY machinery to ensure you remain in control of your project.
+The removal of old turf is most effectively done using small machinery, which can be operated as DIY machinery to ensure you remain in control of your project.
 Utilising such machinery can save you time and energy, ensuring the job is done correctly from the get-go.

 It is vital not to compromise on quality by not removing old grass.
 It is likely that you are re-turfing because of diseases, weeds, or issues with your previous grass, so understandably, laying new turf over this existing surface is nothing but a band-aid solution.